section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 **7. Service delivery.**

-It provides service delivery from the cloud to a user in case a user is in need of such services.
+The edge nodes provides service delivery from the cloud to a user in case a user is in need of such services.

 These are tasks that traditionally, have been performed on the cloud.

-### Benefits of edge computing
+### Use cases for edge computing

 Let's look at some examples to prove its benefits: